juju4/Azure-Sentinel/ASIM/dev/Delete-SentinelFunction/README.md

 # Deletes saved functions from a Log Analytics workspace

 This PowerShell script deletes saved functions from a Log Analytics workspace.
-It supports wildcards and enable batch cleaning the workspace from unneeded functions, especially when deploying a new function ARM tempalte such as those used by Microsoft Sentinel ASIM.
+It supports wildcards and enable batch cleaning the workspace from unneeded functions, especially when deploying a new function ARM template such as those used by Microsoft Sentinel ASIM.

 The script accepts the following parameters: